High Protein Granola

+This High-Protein Granola is the easiest high-protein breakfast cereal recipe you will ever make!
 They are crunchy, sweet, naturally vegan, nut-free, and refined sugar-free.

 Unfortunately, most store-bought granola recipes contain added sugar like liquid fructose or additives that your body doesn’t need.
+Also, when it comes to proteins, it’s challenging to find high-protein granola at the grocery store.

-Most of them contain barely 5 grams of protein per serving.
+Most of them barely contain 5 grams of protein per serving.
 So let me introduce you to this delicious crunchy granola with protein powder and its 10.7 grams of protein per serving.

 All you need to make this homemade protein granola with protein powder are: